 Which is better: Dental Implants or Dentures?

 Over the years, dentures have been the go-to solution for missing teeth.
-However, dental implants are now more popular thanks to the natural, superior results they provide.
+However, dental implants are now more popular thanks to their natural, superior results.
 Implants are the only tooth replacement option to offer a permanent solution.
 Their health and aesthetic benefits far outweigh those of traditional dentures.

-Dr. David Goris and his team at Beautiful Smiles in Greenwood, IN offer both denture implants and traditional dentures.
-During your consultation, Dr. Goris will discuss with you dental implants vs dentures.
-We want you to feel informed about both options so that you can make a sound decision about your health and well-being.
-Contact our local dentist office today to get started on your tooth replacement journey.
+Dr. Benjamin Stevens and his team at Beautiful Smiles in Greenwood, IN offer dental implants and traditional dentures.
+During your consultation, Dr. Stevens will discuss dental implants vs. dentures with you.
+We want you to feel informed about both options to make a sound decision about your health and well-being.
+Contact our local dentist office today to start your tooth replacement journey.

 Denture implants and traditional dentures differ significantly in cost.
-Any dental implant supported restoration will cost significantly more than the alternative, however the difference between these two options are several tens of thousands of dollars.
-While implants can easily be viewed as an expense, the greatest point that Dr. Goris will make is that dental implants are an investment in your health and overall quality of life.
+Any dental implant-supported restoration will cost significantly more than the alternative.
+However, the difference between these two options is several tens of thousands of dollars.
+While implants can easily be viewed as an expense, the greatest point that Dr. Stevens will make is that dental implants are an investment in your health and overall quality of life.

 Quality of Life

-It is important for patients to know that having dental implants placed will involve surgeries and months of healing time.
-This, compared to have a set of traditional dentures placed in less than a month, may seem overwhelming.
-An implant denture can take up to year, depending on the current state of your oral health, to complete.
+Patients need to know that having dental implants placed will involve surgeries and months of healing time.
+Compared to having a set of traditional dentures placed in less than a month, this may seem overwhelming.
+An implant denture can take up to a year, depending on the current state of your oral health, to complete.
 You will need to visit our Greenwood, IN family dentist office many times during your treatment and spend several months healing for the best results.